 High Sustainable Limit (HSL): The instantaneous generating capability of a variable or intermittent Generating Unit or component thereof, updated through telemetry at the Generating Unit.
-The High Sustainable Limit may not exceed the Generating Unit's PMax.
+HSL can exceed the PMax, ACC and/or POI of the resource and should reflect the true generation capability of the resource without any limitations.
 The HSL is a real-time estimate of the maximum output capability of a Co-located EIR or VER resource or the variable component of a Hybrid Resource based solely on the resource's physical properties (i.e. number of solar panels or wind turbines, and available inverters) and the fuel available to the resource based on current weather conditions.
 The CAISO also requires all EIRs or Hybrid Resources certified to offer ancillary services to provide the HSL.
 The HSL will be sent to the CAISO as a calculated, telemetered value and represents the approximate energy output capability of the resource at that moment in time.
 It is a calculated estimate; not a forecast.
 For instance, a resource's HSL sent as a telemetry to the CAISO at 10:00 PPT represents that resource's High Sustainable Limit at 10:00 PPT; it is not a forecast of the resource's capability at a future point in time.

-Hybrid resources and co-located eligible intermittent resources are required to provide the CAISO with their HSL as a telemetry point every 12 seconds.
+Hybrid resources and co-located eligible intermittent resources are required to provide the CAISO with their HSL as a telemetry point.
+HSL can be set to update as frequently as the CAISO EMS polling rate of the RIG (every 1 or 4 seconds); however, Appendix Q of the CAISO Tariff specifies that the HSL shall update at a minimum every 12 seconds.